lgarrison/flatiron-jupyterhub-jupytext/README.md

 ## Usage

 On the https://jupyter.flatironinstitute.org page, select "custom (advanced)" from the "environment" dropdown.
-Launching the server will open a Jupyter Notebook session with jupytext loaded.
+Launching the server will open a Jupyter session with jupytext loaded.

-If you want a JupyterLab session instead, uncomment the `jupyterlab` line in `runner.sh` and comment the line below it.

 ## Details